Man Against Crime: 1956 version

 Man Against Crime returned to TV on NBC from July 1, 1956, through August 19, 1956, at 10 p.m.
 Eastern Time as a summer replacement for The Loretta Young Show.
 Procter & Gamble sponsored this version, which starred Frank Lovejoy and originated in Hollywood, California.
 It was televised live.
+Bill Spier was the producer, and George Cahan was the director.

+A review of in the trade publication Variety described Lovejoy's acting as "mostly deadpan and businesslike, as perhaps befitting the infallible detective."
+It said, "Technical credits, including the sets, are good", but "The plots are almost incredible."

 Production

 The program was initially broadcast live from CBS's studio in the Grand Central Terminal building, but by mid-1953, it was being filmed at the Bedford Park Studios in New York City, while exterior sites included the East River, Grant's Tomb, the Hudson River, the Staten Island Ferry, and subways.
 The budget was $10,000 - $15,000 per episode for the initial live broadcasts, but expenses increased with the shift to film.

 Charles Russell was the producer, Paul Nickell was the director, and Lawrence Klee was the writer.
 The program originated from WCBS-TV.
 Philip Reisman Jr. was the script editor.
+Henry Sylvern provided the music.